 Since there’s only so much evidence to suggest Ayurvedic herbs for ADHD are effective, it’s difficult for us to promote these supplements as an answer.
 However, Ayurvedic therapy may be useful in some patients and therefore, may be optimal for your child.

-Still, being as the herbs discussed here aren’t approved by the FDA, parents should proceed with caution.
-Even more so, you should consult your doctor before promoting Ayurvedic on your child.
+Still, since the herbs discussed here aren’t approved by the FDA, parents should cautiously proceed.
+Even more so, you should consult your doctor before promoting Ayurvedic to your child.

 Leave a Reply